REQUIREMENTS TO OBTAIN A MARRIAGE LICENSE

 PREMARITAL PREPARATION COURSE

-To qualify for the exemption by attending a premarital preparation course, both applicants must submit a Certification of Completion completed by the course provider showing that they have attended the course together, or separately, within one year of the date of application to the County Clerk for the license.
-The Certification of Completion form defines the law as to qualifications of persons who are eligible to conduct the four (4) hours of premarital preparation training required by public Chapter No. 854.
+To qualify for the exemption by attending a premarital preparation course, both applicants must submit a notarized Certification of Completion completed by the course provider confirming the couple attended the course together, or separately, within one year of the date of application to the County Clerk for the license.
+The Certification of Completion form was developed by the Administrative Office of the Courts and defines the qualifications of persons who are eligible to conduct the four (4) hours of premarital preparation training as required by Chapter No. 854.
+Click here to print the Certificate of Completion form.
+This is the only form that can be accepted as proof of counseling.

 - Conflict management and resolution